The Homer Calendar

 (Aside - speaking of, it's worth watching the family reenact a scene from Fiddler - watch below:)

 As you'd expect, around half of the show's writers are Jewish, says showrunner/writer Mike Reiss (see How Mike Reiss Converted The Simpsons To Judaism), who speaks around the world on The Simpsons and the Jews.
+One of the Jewish producers/writers, Emmy-winner David Sacks, spiritual leader of the neo-Hasidic LA Happy Minyan, told Rabbi Mark Wildes how he kept Shabbos as a writer on the show, recounting how he would quietly sneak out of the writers' room early on Friday; he learned later the other writers called him the "Invisible Jew."
 In addition to Reiss, most of the original creative team were Jewish (Reiss, James L. Brooks, and Sam Simon), and so are three of the four lead voice actors.
-Hank Azaria's (voices the Jewish Duffman, along with many others) grandparents on both sides were Sephardic Thessalonian Jews and his family spoke Ladino; Harry Shearer's (the Jewish Kent Brockman among many) parents were Jewish immigrants from Austria and Poland; and Julie Kavner (voices Marge and many others) are all Jews.
+Hank Azaria's (voices the Jewish Duffman, along with many others) grandparents on both sides were Sephardic Thessalonian Jews and his family spoke Ladino; Harry Shearer's (the Jewish Kent Brockman (née Brockelstein) among many; here's Brockman with a chai necklace, which was attacked by an otter in a 2024 episode as he cries out "My Chai") parents were Jewish immigrants from Austria and Poland; and Julie Kavner (voices Marge and many others) are all Jews.
 Ironically, non-Jew Dan Castellaneta does the voice of Krusty (and Homer).
 Reiss says, "The place is sort of like a kibbutz, only more Jewish."

 Still, even Christian evangelical neighbor Ned Flanders thought of us in his Job-like moment: